seamusokeeffe/electricity_price_forcasting/Documentation.md

 GBDTs (Friedman, 2001) are among the most popular machine learning algorithms for tabular data.
 Several effective implementations exist, such as XGBoost and pGBRT, but their efficiency and scalability are unsatisfactory when the feature dimension is high and data size is large.
 LightGBM was developed to address these issues, with its creators reporting that LightGBM speeds up the training process of conventional GBDT by over 20 times while achieving almost the same accuracy (Shi et al. 2024).

-The results of the pyGAM and LightGBM models are compared to several benchmarks: two naive forecasts, one seasonal ARIMA model, and three regularised linear models (lasso, ridge, and elastic net).
+The results of the GAM and LightGBM models are compared to several benchmarks: two naive forecasts, one seasonal ARIMA model, and three regularised linear models (lasso, ridge, and elastic net).
 The naive approaches predict the price observed in the corresponding hour 48 hours before (1) or one week before (2).

 ### Model Fitting